talon-one/talon_one.js/docs/ManagementApi.md

 > Attribute createAttribute(body)

-Define a new custom attribute
+Create custom attribute

-Defines a new _custom attribute_ in this account.
+Create a _custom attribute_ in this account.
 Custom attributes allow you to attach new fields to Talon.One domain objects like campaigns, coupons, customers and so on.
-These attributes can then be given values when creating / updating these objects, and these values can be used in your campaign rules.
+These attributes can then be given values when creating/updating these objects, and these values can be used in your campaign rules.
 For example, you could define a &#x60;zipCode&#x60; field for customer sessions, and add a rule to your campaign that only allows certain ZIP codes.
 These attributes are shared across all applications in your account, and are never required.

 ### Example